All Episodes

 Anyways.

-Then he launches into a rant about how all this is what's in the gut, and the deepest thing you can do is to be shallow.
+Then he launches into a rant about how all this is what's in the gut.

 You have to give in to that voice that's in the gut because it's always right.

-So now this is a race memory thing, and we don't really need to have all that experience that Alex or these cops have.
+And we don't really need to have all that experience that Alex or these cops have.

-There seems to be no reason for Alex to have bragged about how much time he spent on the front lines, because he should have that anyway.
+There seems to be no reason for Alex to have bragged about how much time he spent on the front lines because he should have that anyway.

-Also does that mean that the gut wanted to kill that kid?
+Also, does that mean that the gut wanted to kill that kid?

 Right.